Dimmer switch frequent outages

 Replace the dimmer switch

-If the dimmer switch is the issue, turn off power to the circuit, remove the old switch, and install a new compatible dimmer switch.
+If the switch is faulty, carefully disconnect the old one and install a new compatible dimmer following the manufacturer's instructions.

 Frequently Asked Questions